dojo/docs/util/doctools/viewer.rst

     $basePath = "/api/"

 * To get permalinks working, we have to make a similar change in the .htaccess file.
 We'll change the RewriteBase directive to '/api'.
-(If your server doesnt mod_rewrite by the way, permalinks are the only casualty.)
+(If your server doesn't mod_rewrite by the way, permalinks are the only casualty.)

   .. code-block :: php